NSBLab/MBM/README.md

 ## Downloading data

-Due to their file sizes exceeding the limit allowed by GitHub, you will need to fill the `data/` directories with data that you can download from this [OSF repository](https://osf.io/huz4e/).
+Due to the file size exceeding the limit allowed by GitHub, you will need to fill the `data/` directories with data that you can download from this [OSF repository](https://osf.io/huz4e/).
 The total file size is 500 MB.

 ## Running MBM by command lines